misnaged/pitstop/README.md

 # pitstop
-pitstop is the library that implements *fasthttp middleware chain using *alice's chain pattern
+pitstop is a library that implements *fasthttp middleware chain using *alice's chain pattern